hernanmd/BioSmalltalk/repository/BioPopulation.package/BioSpeciesLists.class/README.md

-Repository for list of species.
+Utility class to hold different lists of species.

 Currently contains common names found in FAO (Food and Agriculture Organization)